Want to Make a Splash with Your Resume? Start Here

 - Your references should be in a separate document to send when requested.

-Students may contact KU’s Career Center for more information.
+Still stuck on updating your resume?
+Contact KU’s Career Center for more information.

 For more helpful tips on advancing your career, subscribe to the blog.
 Learn about Customized Leadership Training and stay tuned for free Link & Learns, covering the latest in workplace communication.
 You can also check out our blog on tips for writing a great cover letter.